 The second revision was tested with an online survey of over 400 participants who roughly represented California in terms of age, gender, income, and ethnicity.
 This wider survey reach further informed our understanding of whether the new organ donation message would be clear to Californians.

-Using feedback and findings from the survey, additional adjustments were written for a final organ donation message.
+Using feedback and findings from the survey, we wrote a final organ donation message.
 The Donate Life California team took the final message to a legislative sponsor to begin the approval process for use at the DMV statewide.
 They supported their ask of the legislature with a report of findings and recommendations based on feedback from the in-person user study and survey.

 Facts & Figures